Just For One Day-I Want To Be Normal

 But, just for one day.
 Let me.

 As I get back to my next set of tablets and nebuliser, I once again say, more than a silent prayer- that medical scientists across the globe find a sure shot cure for Myasthenia Gravis.
-For me and for all other snowflakers.
+For me and for all other snowflakes.